-One of the most popular trails at South Rim is Bright Angel Trail.
+- Bright Angel Trail: One of the most popular trails at South Rim is the Bright Angel Trail.
 While open in the winter, this trail is famous for its drop-offs.
 You will most likely encounter slick snow and ice for at least the first few miles.

 Multi-Day Tour Extensions